-Coming to have no hot water whatsoever is apparent indication of an issue.
+Getting no hot water whatsoever is clear indication of an issue.
 But fluctuating water temperature is often overlooked as a concern.
 This could indicate mineral deposits have built up and your element must be corrected or removed.

 If you’re getting none or very little hot water, there may be a concern with the pilot light.
-If you’re uncertain how to service this, reach out to the professionals at 630-246-2698.
+If you’re uncertain how to service this, reach out to the professionals at 630-246-2698 in Saint Charles.
 While some homeowners can relight the pilot light on their own, it can be unsafe if you’re not certain of the process.

 If you smell gas, don’t make an effort to light the pilot light.
 Call your city’s gas company as soon as possible.

 The standard life span of a residential water heater with correct upkeep is 10–12 years.
 Although your water heater isn’t having problems, it could be at a higher concern of a damaging leak.

 If you’re not certain of your water heater’s age, check the ID on the hot water heater.
 This indicates the manufacturing date and serial number.

 - Weird Taste

 If your water tastes metallic, your water pipes could be oxidized.
 If both hot and cold water is discolored, the corrosion is more than likely somewhere in your water pipes.

 If only the hot water is dirty, there’s a great possibility the issue is inside your water heater.